FlintMcgy/FalconBMS-WDP-Fixes/README.md

 This repository will be updated with **each Falcon BMS update** as needed, Although it may take me some time

-## Scope
-- Focuses on **Airports.xml** and related database files
-- Intended for use with **Weapon Delivery Planner**
-- Designed to track Falcon BMS version changes over time

 ## Installation
 1. Download or clone this repository